Nikhil210206/Tor_unveil/README.md

 **IMPORTANT**: This tool is designed for legitimate security research, network forensics, and authorized penetration testing only.
 Users must:

-- Obtain proper authorization before analyzing any network traffic
+- Obtain proper authorization before analyzing any network traffic.
 - Comply with all applicable laws and regulations (GDPR, CFAA, etc.)
-- Anonymize data when sharing or publishing results
+- Anonymize data when sharing or publishing results.
-- Respect privacy and ethical guidelines
+- Respect privacy and ethical guidelines.

 **Unauthorized network monitoring may be illegal in your jurisdiction.**